It’s always an exciting thing to stock your first backyard pond with fish.

 Biological filtration is basically the amount of surface area available for beneficial bacteria to colonise.

 Beneficial bacteria are the backbone of any water environment.
-If you need to learn more about beneficial bacteria and the nitrogen cycle you can click here to read our article on the subject.
+If you want to learn more about beneficial bacteria and the nitrogen cycle you can click here to read my article on the subject.

 Allowing as much water as possible to pass through or over rocks, bio balls, ceramic noodles or any other filter media will allow you to have a healthier water but also a more densely populated pond(more fish!).